M5 Motorway (Sydney): South West Motorway

 Stage 1 and a portion of Stage 2 (The River Road to Fairford Road) of the motorway opened in August 1992, with the remaining portion of Stage 2 opened in October 1992.
 The motorway was "completed" months ahead of schedule, even though the proposed link between the Cross Roads and Casula (Casula bypass) had yet to be constructed, and a third of the "motorway" existed only as single-carriageway road between the Fairford Road and King Georges Road interchanges, remarkably located at the busier city end of the road.

 Under the original contract in 1991, Interlink Roads would operate and toll the motorway for a concession of 22 years after opening.
-This meant that the toll concession was scheduled to end in August 2014.
+This meant that the toll concession was originally scheduled to end in August 2014.

 Metroad 5 was introduced in late 1992 along with other Metroads and was signed in February 1993.
-The South-West Motorway from Beverly Hills to Moorebank and Crossroads to Campbelltown, along with Hume Highway from Moorebank to Crossroads, were allocated Metroad 5.
-The Casula bypass opened in June 1994, the Hume Highway section of Metroad 5 was realigned to the bypass and the entire South-West Motorway therefore had the route allocation of Metroad 5.
-As part of the Casula bypass works, the toll concession was extended from August 2014 to June 2022.
+South West Motorway, from Beverly Hills to Moorebank and Crossroads to Campbelltown, along with Hume Highway, from Moorebank to Crossroads, were allocated Metroad 5.
+The Casula Bypass opened in June 1994, and the Hume Highway section of Metroad 5 was realigned to the bypass and the entire South West Motorway therefore had the route allocation of Metroad 5.
+As part of the Casula Bypass works, the toll concession was extended from August 2014 to June 2022.

+The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board.
+With the subsequent passing of the Main Roads (Amendment) Act of 1929 to provide for additional declarations of State Highways and Trunk Roads, the Roads & Traffic Authority (the eventual successor to the Main Roads Board) declared South West Motorway as a motorway (under plan number 6005), on 28 June 1993, and was re-declared to cover each extension until it reached its eastern terminus in Mascot in 2001; the tollway today still retains this declaration (under Tollway 6005).